kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

 * Give the engineer a script to build the testbed from the stored files in the repository.

 # Workflows
-Before going to the work flows please look into the [basic docker commands to create the sonic-mgmt environment](DockerCommands.md).
+Please look into the [basic docker commands to create the sonic-mgmt environment](DockerCommands.md).
-Also before getting invloved into any of the workflow1 or workflow2 please make sure that you have loaded the sonic docker image to be executed using locker load command.
+Please make sure that you have loaded the sonic docker image to be executed using locker load command.
 ```sudo docker load -i docker-sonic-mgmt```
 ### workflow1
 * Fork the sonic-mgmt(https://github.com/Azure/sonic-mgmt.git) repo.